 Request a Book a Librarian research consultation to meet or video chat on a day and time convenient to your schedule.

-For your final project in this class, you will be selecting a person or theme from your professor's "They Were There Too” topic suggestion list to research in detail and write a paper or create an informational podcast.
+For your final project in this class, you will be selecting a person or theme from your professor's "They Were There Too” topic suggestion list to research in detail and write a paper or create an informational podcast about.

 Present your research either:

 Review the assignment's full details in your Blackboard course site to make sure you aren't missing any other details.

 The library's collection is rich with materials about the history of broadcasting, radio, and history.
 Want to browse through some of what we have?
 Need some inspiration to help you decide on a specific topic to research?
 See some highlighted resources below.

 Interested in borrowing one or more of these items?
-Our physical collections are not accessible to the public this semester, but you can request items using our Library to Go and Library to Go PLUS service.
-Entries and chapters of titles in the reference collections will need to be digitally scanned.
+Visit our collections in-person or request items using our Library to Go and Library to Go PLUS service.
+Entries and chapters of titles in the reference collections will need to be photocopied or digitally scanned.
 Work with a librarian if you have questions or need help.